kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/iterations.md

 ]
 ```

-If the contextual this is not convinient to use data as you wish it is possible to alias it like below:
+If the contextual 'this' is not convenient to use the data as you wish, it is possible to alias it as shown below:

 ```handlebars
 {{#each iterableVariable as | myItem | }}